Edited by: Jessica Merritt

 Hot Tip: Coming in from Los Angeles?
 Here are the best ways to fly from Las Vegas (LAS) to Los Angeles (LAX).

 Topgolf has quickly become one of the top destinations for golfers and non-golfers alike.
-Part driving range, part bar, part club, part restaurant — no matter what you are there for, you are going to have some fun.
+Part driving range, part bar, part club, part restaurant — no matter what you are there for, you’ll have some fun.

 Families can reserve a climate-controlled hitting bay and practice their swings while relaxing and enjoying the fun atmosphere.
 Once you are done golfing, try some shuffleboard or cornhole!